hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 <details>
 <summary>
-If you manually set up IKEv2 without using the helper script, click here to see instructions.
+If you manually set up IKEv2 without using the helper script, click here for instructions.
 </summary>

 First, securely transfer the generated `.p12` file to your Mac, then double-click to import into the **login** keychain in **Keychain Access**.
 Next, double-click on the imported `IKEv2 VPN CA` certificate, expand **Trust** and select **Always Trust** from the **IP Security (IPsec)** drop-down menu.
 Close the dialog using the red "X" on the top-left corner.
 When prompted, use Touch ID or enter your password and click "Update Settings".